Vanuatu

 Constitution and government

-The document recognizes “freedom of conscience and worship” as a fundamental right “t subject to respect for the rights and freedoms of others and to the legitimate public interest in defence, safety, public order, welfare and health”.
-Government officials are allowed to choose between a religious oath and a non-religious affirmation.
+The Constitution recognizes “freedom of conscience and worship” as a fundamental right, “subject to respect for the rights and freedoms of others and to the legitimate public interest in defense, safety, public order, welfare and health”.
+The penal code allows for a penalty of up to two years in prison for discrimination, including on the basis of religion.[ref]2023 Report on International Religious Freedom: Vanuatu, US Department of State, accessed December 2024 https://www.state.gov/reports/2023-report-on-international-religious-freedom/vanuatu/ [/ref]

 Education and children’s rights

 The government provides funding to religious schools and pays teacher’s salaries.
 These benefits are not available to the few non-Christian religious schools in the country.
-Religious education is also dominated by Christianity though pupils have the right to abstain from RE classes.[ref]https://www.state.gov/reports/2019-report-on-international-religious-freedom/vanuatu/[/ref]
+Religious education is provided in public schools and is dominated by Christianity, though pupils have the right to abstain from these classes.[ref]2023 Report on International Religious Freedom: Vanuatu, US Department of State, accessed December 2024 https://www.state.gov/reports/2023-report-on-international-religious-freedom/vanuatu/ [/ref]

 Family, community and society